finxnzberxter/finxnzberxter/README.md

 ## Hi there, I'm Can aka finxnzberxter 👋
 Welcome to my GitHub profile!
-I'm a 16-year-old developer passionate about building cool things and learning new technologies.
+I'm a 16-year-old developer i love coding, and its my favourite thing to do.
 👨‍💻 About Me
 ```kotlin
 val finxnz = Developer(